IQUII/ABLoader/README.md

 Usage
 -----

-Simply instantiate `ABLoaderView` with the desired dimension and image, and add it to MBProgressHUD..
+Simply instantiate `ABLoaderView` with the desired dimension and image, and add it to MBProgressHUD.

     #import <ABLoader/ABLoaderView.h>
     #import <MBProgressHUD/MBProgressHUD.h>